 ii) Unsecured foreign currency term loan includes term loans from Landes Bank for purchase of plant equipment of Rs.
-42.85 crores (March 31,2019: Rs.
-42.47 crores) carrying interest at EURIBOR plus five hundred basis points, repayable in 32 structured quarterly instalments from December 2014.
-These loans have been rescheduled from July 01, 2020 and extended by three quarters and now again extended by two quarter till December 2023.
-These loans are supported by corporate guarantee given by the holding company, Suzlon Energy Limited.
+42.01 crores (March 31, 2020; Rs.
+42.85 crores) carrying interest at EURIBOR plus five hundred basis points, repayable in 32 structured quarterly installments from December 2014.
+These loans have been rescheduled from July 01, 2020 and extended by three quarters and again extended by two quarter till December 2023 and further extended by two quarters till June 24.
+These loans are supported by corporate guarantee given by the holding company, Suzion Energy Limited.